Zackmartin238/DungeonsAndDragons-Character-Creator-and-PDF-Generator/README.md

 # Dungeons and Dragons Character Creator

 Like to play D&D but are terrible at going through handbooks?
-What if you don't have enough D6es? <br>
+What if you don't have enough D6s? <br>
-I encountered the same problems as a youth, and wanted to make a simple and offline tool which would enable me<br>
+I encountered the same problems (occasionally), and wanted to make a simple and offline tool which would enable me<br>
 to create a character without all the hassle.

 To install, simply download the EXE Production file, and then save it to a directory.
 Enter that directory, and run the file.<br>